Get all the latest data for Tivat

 Which property types are increasing faster in value in Tivat as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Tivat goes as follows: new-build apartments and penthouses lead the pack, followed by townhouses and duplexes, then villas, and finally older resale apartments.
+As of early 2026, the ranking by appreciation pace in Tivat goes: prime new-build apartments and penthouses first, then townhouses in managed resort communities, followed by well-located villas, and finally older resale apartments away from the waterfront.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: